trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > To use a signature based authentication you need some kind of DH exchange (fixed or ephemeral/temporary), to exchange the session key.
 If you use it, NGINX will use the default Ephemeral Diffie-Hellman (`DHE`) paramaters to define how performs the Diffie-Hellman (DH) key-exchange.
-This uses a weak key (by default: `1024 bit`) that gets lower scores.
+In older versions, NGINX used a weak key (by default: `1024 bit`) that gets lower scores.

-  > You should always use the Elliptic Curve Diffie Hellman Ephemeral (`ECDHE`).
+  > You should always use the Elliptic Curve Diffie Hellman Ephemeral (`ECDHE`) and if you want to retain support for older customers also `DHE`.
 Due to increasing concern about pervasive surveillance, key exchanges that provide Forward Secrecy are recommended, see for example [RFC 7525 - 6.3.
 Forward Secrecy](https://tools.ietf.org/html/rfc7525#section-6.3).

   > For greater compatibility but still for security in key exchange, you should prefer the latter E (ephemeral) over the former E (EC).
 There is recommended configuration: `ECDHE` > `DHE` (with unique keys at least 2048 bits long) > `ECDH`.
 With this if the initial handshake fails, another handshake will be initiated using `DHE`.